bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

         item_text = json.dumps(json_item(p)) # no target_id given

-Then the target id can be controlled on teh JavaScript side:
+Then the target id can be controlled on the JavaScript side:

 .. code-block:: javascript